 4. Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, away from the battery and the carburetor/fuel injection system.

-Do not use fuel lines, engine rocker covers or the intake manifold as grounding points.
+Note: Do not attach the negative (-) cable to fuel lines, engine rocker covers, the intake manifold or electrical components as grounding points.

-Do not connect the end of the second cable to the negative (-) terminal of the battery to be jumped.
+WARNING: Do not connect the end of the second cable to the negative (-) terminal of the battery to be jumped.
 A spark may cause an explosion of the gases that surround the battery.